Turquoise powers: Turkey’s newest superyacht hotspot for wellness and recovery

 But, while the Mediterranean has long been the go-to for superyacht owners, Turkey’s recent political instability has seen some superyachts lured away by Greece’s whitewashed houses and party hubs.
 Kaplankaya is an ambitious plan to attract the jet set crowd back to this unspoiled slice of the Turkish Riviera.

 Nestled on a hillside, just a 30-minute journey across the water from Bodrum, sits a 400-hectare reserve – an undiscovered sanctuary in the South Aegean.
 Unlike its provincial centre, Kaplankaya offers an escape from the summer crowds.
-With six kilometres of coastline, hills flanked with olive trees and hedges of oleander blooming in pink hues, and golden beaches, it’s the perfect setting to recover from a summer of overindulgence.
+With six kilometres of golden coastline, and hills flanked with olive trees and hedges of oleander blooming in pink hues, it’s the perfect setting to recover from a summer of overindulgence.

 I step aboard a 16-metre Turkish-made Alen yacht, our transfer to Kaplankaya.
 Sitting aft, I enjoy the light mist of sea spray as we power across from Bodrum.
 Six Senses is the first hotel to open its doors here.
 Carved into giant rock formations, this exclusive hillside retreat is the latest addition to the Six Senses’ Med portfolio, offering guests a bespoke wellness experience against the backdrop of the natural beauty of the South Aegean coast.